dovecot/documentation/source/configuration_manual/fts/tokenization.rst

 #.
 Stopwords: A configurable list of words not to be indexed

+.. _language:

 Languages
 ^^^^^^^^^

-The setting :dovecot_core:ref:`language` lists languages FTS should detect.
+The setting :dovecot_core:ref:`language` declares the languages that need to be detected.

+Language names are given as ISO 639-1 alpha 2 codes (see table below).

 At least one language must be listed.
 The first language is the default language used in case detection fails.